GACJ/callingitround/content/docs/calling/5_learning_short_touches/index.md

 title: Learning Short Touches
 ---

-# Reading and learning short touches using the most common calling positions
+# Learning Short Touches

-In this section, we’ll put together everything we’ve covered over the course of _Caling It Round_ by learning 2 different short touches that use the most common calling positions.
+In this section, we’ll put together everything we’ve covered over the course of _Calling It Round_ so far by learning 2 different short touches that use the most common calling positions.
 In addition, I’ve compiled some collections of other short touches that use these calling positions as well; these collections will be included at the bottom as resources.

 ## Wrong Home, Wrong Home